AlgoAlchemist/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 ZK-rollups don’t need to publish much transaction data on-chain because validity proofs already verify the authenticity of state transitions.
 Nevertheless, storing data on-chain is still important because it allows permissionless, independent verification of the L2 chain's state which in turn allows anyone to submit batches of transactions, preventing malicious operators from censoring or freezing the chain.

-On-chain is required for users to interact with the rollup.
+On-chain state data is required for users to interact with the rollup.
 Without access to state data users cannot query their account balance or initiate transactions (e.g., withdrawals) that rely on state information.

 ### Transaction finality {#transaction-finality}